Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 <li><strong>Adaptability:</strong> Remarkably adaptable, Type 3s can adjust their behavior and presentation to align with different environments and expectations.
 This versatility aids them in various social and professional settings.</li>
 <li><strong>Image-Conscious:</strong> A significant focus for Type 3s is how they are perceived by others.
 They often work hard to maintain a successful image, sometimes at the expense of their authentic selves.</li>
 <li><strong>Achievement-Focused:</strong> Their life is centered around achieving and succeeding, whether in their careers, hobbies, or personal goals.
 This relentless pursuit of success can sometimes lead to overlooking personal relationships and well-being.</li>
-<li><strong>Struggle with Authenticity:</strong> Due to their adaptability and focus on image, Type 3s may struggle with maintaining a sense of true identity, leading to moments of identity confusion and a lack of authenticity.</li>
+<li><strong>Struggle with Authenticity:</strong> Due to their adaptability and focus on the image, Type 3s may struggle with maintaining a sense of true identity, leading to moments of identity confusion and a lack of authenticity.</li>
 <li><strong>Neglect of Emotional Needs:</strong> In their quest for success, Type 3s might neglect their emotional needs and relationships, focusing more on achievements than on emotional connections.</li>
 </ul>

 Type 3s are dynamic, efficient, and successful, often excelling in leadership roles.
 While their drive and adaptability are assets, balancing their ambition with authenticity and emotional awareness is crucial for their personal growth and fulfillment.
-Understanding these dynamics is key to appreciating the complex nature of "The Achiever" and the path they walk towards personal and professional success.
+Understanding these dynamics is critical to appreciating the complex nature of "The Achiever" and the path they walk towards personal and professional success.

 </article>